 GREAT WHITE SHARK WEIGHING 1,668 POUNDS SPOTTED OFF FLORIDA PANHANDLE, RESEARCHERS SAY

-Days later, Kragh — a marine existence photographer featured on packages that include “Planet Earth” on the BBC and National Geographic’s “Secret Life of Predators”— shared another video of an exquisite white shark placing on an epic display near Mexico.
+Days later, Kragh — a marine existence photographer featured on packages that include “Planet Earth” on the BBC and National Geographic’s “Secret Life of Predators”— shared another video of an exquisite white shark placed on an epic display near Mexico.

-GREAT WHITE SHARK SURPRISES NEW JERSEY FISHERMAN: ‘THIS IS CRAZY’
+GREAT WHITE SHARK SURPRISES NEW JERSEY FISHERMAN: ‘THIS IS CRAZY

-“This small volcanic island, located inside the Pacific 240 kilometers (a hundred and fifty miles) off the west coast of Mexico’s Baja California peninsula, outperforms each South Africa and Australia with shark-seeing consistency and situations.
+“This small volcanic island, located inside the Pacific 240 kilometers (a hundred and fifty miles) off the west coast of Mexico’s Baja California peninsula, outperforms South Africa and Australia with shark-seeing consistency and situations.
 Only Guadalupe Island can boast shark viewing in beautiful clear blue water with one hundred-one hundred fifty-foot visibility,” the tourism business enterprise states on its internet site.

 CLICK HERE TO DOWNLOAD THE FOX NEWS APP